eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 ## Setting up a local Development Environment

-The easiest option is to set up a single-node cluster running on a local VM using the [Minikube](https://github.com/kubernetes/minikube) project.
+The easiest option is to set up a single-node cluster running on a local VM using the [Minikube](https://minikube.sigs.k8s.io/) project.
 This kind of setup is sufficient for evaluation and development purposes.
-Please refer to Kubernetes' [Minikube setup guide](https://kubernetes.io/docs/setup/minikube/) for instructions on how to set up a cluster locally.
+Please refer to Minikube's [getting started guide](https://minikube.sigs.k8s.io/docs/start/) for instructions on how to set up a cluster locally.

 The recommended settings for a Minikube VM used for running Hono's example setup are as follows: